Food safety Medical Marijuana

 B. Processors (42P)

-Plumbing requirement for full processors- 3 compartment sink (NSF or equivalent), handwashing sink, mop sink, and restroom
+Plumbing requirement for full processors- 3 compartment sink (commercial or commercial grade), handwashing sink, mop sink, and restroom

-Plumbing requirement with re-packaging at dispensary- two compartment sink (NSF or equivalent), handwash sink, mop sink and restroom.
+Plumbing requirement with re-packaging at dispensary- two compartment sink (commercial or commercial grade), handwash sink, mop sink and restroom.

 *The hand sink in the restroom does not meet the requirement for a hand sink for re-packaging and processors.The hand sink must be in the food prep area or close to where the re-packaging is occurring.